vdchoi/theratcave.github.io/_posts/2021-01-01-december-playlist-2020.markdown

 date:   2021-01-01 16:04:55 +0300
 image:  december.jpg
 tags:   Music
+description: The Rat Cave's spotify playlist for December 2020.
+Enjoy our curated playlist to remember the mood of the end of one heck of a year.
+Featured artists include Yoasobi, Yvette Young, YMB, and Primary.
 ---

 > Mood for the week. <br>Hopefully y'all are feeling blessed - if not I got you. <br>- Lonk